On reduced Arakelov divisors of real quadratic fields: -reduced Arakelov divisors

-With this scalar product, $I$ becomes an ideal lattice in $F_{\mathbb{R}}$.
+With this metric, $I$ becomes an ideal lattice in $F_{\mathbb{R}}$.
 We call $I$ \textit{the ideal lattice associated to $D$}.
-The vector $u$ has a role as a metric for $I$.
-So we define as follows.
+The vector $u$ has the role of a metric for $I$.
+Hence we make the following definition.